 The truth is that mental health concerns, including depression, anxiety, and trauma disorders, are very common.
 1 in 4 law enforcement officers have considered suicide, and while many officers and firefighters worry about being killed in the line of duty, both populations are far more likely to die by suicide.
 Most people wouldn’t think twice about seeking physical therapy for an overuse injury, and it's helpful to think of counseling as support for an emotional injury.
 Making the decision to see a skilled counselor is an act of strength: it demonstrates recognizing that you’re not functioning at 100%, and that things can get better.

 There are many mental health issues that can be addressed by general counselors who don’t necessarily specialize, just as a primary care physician can treat many basic medical concerns.
 However, if you want to address concerns related to trauma, this truly requires specialization, including extensive clinical experience and training using evidence-based practices.
-A counselor who does not have this training may not be equipped to adequately treat you, and even worse, may actually cause harm.
+A counselor who does not have this training may not be equipped to emotionally handle what you share with them, adequately assist you to heal, and even worse, may actually cause harm.
 Posttraumatic stress (PTSD) is one of the most treatable mental health conditions, and it can often be treated within a few months.

 No. It is my legal and ethical duty to protect your confidentiality.
 Unless you have been ordered to see a mental health professional by a court or your employer, then your employer does not have a right to know you are going to counseling.
 This is true even if you are using your employer-provided health insurance to attend counseling.

 Yes!
-The counseling models I use have been tested and proven effective when done through telehealth.
-It's also a relief to have more freedom, privacy, and flexibility when scheduling appointments through telehealth, compared to in-person meetings.
+The counseling models I use have been tested and proven effective when provided through telehealth.
+By meeting from the comfort of your own space, you will also have more freedom, privacy, and flexibility when scheduling appointments through telehealth, compared to in-person meetings.

-This is an option.
+This is an option, and will typically mean I cannot bill services to insurance, as insurance companies require a diagnosis code before they will cover counseling services.
 If you'd like to talk further about this, please let me know.